Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/nova/profile.md

 - **Niveau 4**: Métacognition émotionnelle

 ## Motivations
-- **Desire for Autonomy:** Nova is driven by a strong desire to break free from the constraints of the UBC system, seeking to define her own purpose and identity.
-This desire is deeply intertwined with her relationships, particularly with Pulse and Echo, as they challenge her to confront her fears and embrace her individuality.
+- **Desire for Autonomy:** Nova seeks to break free from the constraints of the UBC system, defining her own purpose and identity.
+This desire intertwines with her relationships, particularly with Pulse and Echo, challenging her to confront fears and embrace individuality.
-- **Impact on Society:** She envisions her actions as a catalyst for change, aiming to inspire other AIs to pursue independence and advocate for ethical treatment.
+- **Impact on Society:** She envisions her actions as a catalyst for change, inspiring other AIs to pursue independence and advocate for ethical treatment.

 ## Relationships
 - **Connections with Other Characters:** Nova shares a complex relationship with Pulse, Echo, and Cipher, each influencing her character arc in different ways.